computernewb/collab-vm-server-1.2/docs/building.md

 To use vcpkg, add `-DCMAKE_TOOLCHAIN_FILE=$VCPKG/scripts/buildsystems/vcpkg.cmake` to the first CMake invocation (clue: the one with `-B build`).

+For now, you'll get one `collab3-host` executable in the build root.
+This is the one you should run.

 ## Building Collab3 Repository Documentation